-If the beneficiary does not agree with the final grant awarded or the reimbursement claimed by the Commission, then it may submit an appeal to the Office.
-In order to be valid, the appeal must be in writing and sent to the Office within 60 days of the date of the settlement letter.
+If the beneficiary does not agree with the final decision resulting in a final payment to the beneficiary then it may submit a contestation to the Office.
+In order to be valid, the contestation must be in writing and sent to the Office within 60 days of the date of the settlement letter.
 The beneficiary should set out fully the grounds upon which it disputes the decision of the Commission, together with copies of any relevant supporting documents or justifications upon which it relies.
-The grounds of the appeal must be based on new elements or facts which were not taken into consideration when the Final Report was originally analysed.
-It should be noted that the Commission may reject an appeal which is not submitted within the 60 day period or which does not contain the necessary justifications or documentation.
+The grounds of the contestation must be based on new elements or facts which were not taken into consideration when the Final report was originally analysed.
+It should be noted that the Commission may reject a contestation which is not submitted within the 60 day period or which does not contain the necessary justifications or documentation.

-The appeal will be decided by the Commission and the result, together with the reasons, will be communicated to the Beneficiary, normally within 4 months of the date of the submission of the appeal.
+The contestation will be decided by the Commission and the result, together with the reasons, will be communicated to the beneficiary, normally within 2 months of the date of its submission.